maoyuanli/alphaspark/README.md

-# alphaspark
+# AlphaSpark
-example of ETL using Spark
+An example of ETL using Spark

-Consumes Quandl API and prepares date for Spark
+Consume Quandl API and transform data for Spark